initstring/linkedin2username/README.md

                         Optionally specific password on the command line.
 If not specified, will prompt and not display on screen.
   -d DEPTH, --depth DEPTH
                         Search depth.
-Defaults to 5 pages.
+Defaults to 1000 pages or end of search.
   -s SLEEP, --sleep SLEEP
                         Seconds to sleep between pages. defaults to 1
 ```